-๐Ÿ‡ฟ๐Ÿ‡ฆ South Africa visa for United States citizens
+๐Ÿ‡ฟ๐Ÿ‡ฆ South Africa visa for Americans

 United States passport holders must apply for a visa at a South Africa consulate or embassy before travelling.
 Expect documents, an appointment, and lead time measured in weeks.